AT&T Fiber is the way to go if you want fast fiber internet, but Xfinity is more affordable.

 Dollar value

-AT&T Fiber doesn’t pack as much speed per dollar as other fiber providers like Google Fiber or Metronet.
+AT&T Fiber is available in 21 sates, but it doesn’t pack as much speed per dollar as other fiber providers like Google Fiber or Metronet.
 “It’s kind of expensive,” says Mike Hayden, an AT&T customer who works in real estate in Oak Park, Illinois.
-Although the prices may seem high, you also need to consider that AT&T Fiber’s monthly price is all inclusive.
+Although the prices may seem high, you also need to consider that AT&T Fiber’s monthly price is all-inclusive.
 All plans come with unlimited data, and there are no annual price increases, cancellation fees, router rental fees, or professional installation charges.
 This isn’t the same case for AT&T’s DSL plan, but even AT&T Internet Air includes all the extras.
+For ways to save extra, read our guide on how to lower your AT&T internet bill.

 AT&T and Xfinity score equally on dollar value.
 If you’re tossing up between the two though, it’s best to go with AT&T’s fiber plan.
 Even though it’s more expensive, the fiber connection gets you a smoother experience overall.
 It’s also future proof, so as technology advances, you’re in the right position to upgrade too.
 Xfinity uses an older cable technology, so even if it’s cheaper, it’s not the best quality for your money.